Does your diet provide vital nutrients needed to feel your best?

 Have you ever woken up feeling out of it, and proceeded throughout your day with confusion and lack of mental clarity-even after receiving a good night’s sleep?

 Brain fog isn’t a medically recognized term, as it’s hard to diagnose, but you’ve likely experienced it.
 It can come out of nowhere, and feel like a cloud that reduces your ability to think clearly.

-Huperzine A-an alkaloid extracted from club moss-has been utilized in Chinese Medicine for centuries, and is the test subject of many recent U.S. studies involving Alzheimer’s disease.
+Another potential relief could be found in the form of Huperzine A -an alkaloid extracted from club moss – which has been utilized in Chinese Medicine for centuries, and is the test subject of many recent U.S. studies involving Alzheimer’s disease.
 Because of its ability to inhibit acetylcholinesterase (an enzyme that initiates the breakdown of acetylcholine, an organic chemical that functions in our body as a neurotransmitter), it is considered a cognitive enhancer and can help neurons deliver messages in the brain.
 “Some college students even come in and use it while studying for midterms or finals,” Eunice says.